 You shouldn’t have to plan a barbecue and with this charcoal from Royal Oaks, you won’t have to because once lit, it’s ready for you to start cooking in 15 minutes.
 The special ridges mean you get better airflow so you get a nice, hot temperature that will grill all of your food to perfection fast.

 Treat your family and friends to a surprise barbecue because any time is grilling time when you have a bag of Royal Oaks charcoal with you.
 If you want to impress everybody with your cooking skills, make sure you choose your favorite cookbook from our list and find many awesome recipes.

 - BrandRoyal Oak Sales

-Fast burning and long lasting, this charcoal burns hotter and longer so you can cook up a feast for your family and half your neighborhood.
+Fast burning and long-lasting, this charcoal burns hotter and longer so you can cook up a feast for your family and half your neighborhood.
 There are no tars or harmful chemicals so the only thing you can taste or smell is perfectly cooked food, the way nature intended it to taste.
-An ideal food gift for men who love to eat.

 All-natural lump charcoal